tranhoang77/achievement/README.md

-# achievement
+# Achievement
-- Tham gia ISE SPARK OF IDEASFALL 2023
+- Participation in the Ho Chi Minh AI Challenge 2024 with ranked 6th in the competition.
-- Tham gia Hồ Chí Minh AI Challenge 2024 giải khuyến khích
+- A paper accepted at international conference SOICT 2024 with title: “Unveiling Peripheral Information: A Context-Aware Video Retrieval Approach.”
-- Một bài báo tại hội nghị quốc tế SOICT 2024
+- Participate in SoICT Hackathon 2024 with ranked 5th private test.
-- Top 5 cuộc thi SoICT Hackathon 2024 track Traffic Vihicle Detection
+- A paper accepted at international conference CITA 2025 with title:  “A Two-Stage Refinement Framework for Robust Vehicle Detection in Traffic Surveillance.”